 Review by Frank Plowright

-When it drew to a close in 2007 Jean Van Hamme and William Vance’s series about a very capable hunted amnesiac had kept European comic readers enthralled for over twenty years as he unravelled his complicated past.
-At that point Van Hamme considered he’d drawn a line, although gave his blessing to Vance continuing with other writers.
+When XIII drew to a close in 2007 Jean Van Hamme and William Vance’s series about a very capable hunted amnesiac had kept European comic readers enthralled for over twenty years as he unravelled his complicated past.
+At that point Van Hamme considered he’d drawn a line, although gave his blessing to events being continued by other creators.

-By the time of his final appearance in the parent series, the Mongoose was already well into middle age, so Ralph Meyer and Xavier Dorison have plenty of scope when investigating his past and defining how he became so feared.
+By the time of his final appearance in the parent series, the Mongoose was already well into middle age, so Xavier Dorison and Ralph Meyer have plenty of scope when investigating his past and defining how he became so feared.

 As per the parent series there are plenty of fine character-defining touches such as the Mongoose losing all his hair after his first kill, and the person the Mongoose holds dearest being appalled by what he’s become.
 The plot twists are fewer, and not as convincing as XIII, largely because it’s known the Mongoose has to survive.
 Dorison constructs sympathetic supporting characters to take this load, but each is compromised.

-Two further volumes featuring other characters are previewed in the back, but have yet to be published in English, while eight of a proposed ten have been issued in French.
+Three further volumes featuring other characters are now available in English, with Irina previewed in the back, and a total of fourteen have now been issued in French.